Child and family fares and bookings

-Each sleeping cabin is designed to accommodate two adults, one in each berth.
+Each sleeper compartment is designed to accommodate two adults, one in each berth.
 However, if an infant occupies the same sleeping berth as their parent or guardian, the infant travels free.

 The parent or guardian pays an Adult First Class fare plus the sleeping berth fee.
 This scenario is likely to occur when two parents travel with one or two infants and pay for two adult first class fares and sleeping berths in the one cabin.

-An adult with an infant cannot share a sleeping cabin with a stranger.
-If the adult is travelling alone with the infant, they must book both berths in the cabin and pay the appropriate child and adult fare, plus berth charges.
+An adult with an infant cannot share a sleeper compartment with a stranger.
+If the adult is travelling alone with the infant, they must book both berths in the cabin and pay the appropriate Child and Adult fare, plus berth charges.

-Similarly, if an infant occupies a sleeping berth on their own, the other sleeping berth in the cabin must be occupied by a parent or guardian, and the appropriate adult and child fare must be paid plus berth charges.
+Similarly, if an infant occupies a sleeping berth on their own, the other sleeping berth in the sleeper compartment must be occupied by a parent or guardian, and the appropriate Adult and Child fare must be paid plus berth charges.